LimaVazEduardo/MailApp.sendEmail/README.md

 }
 ```

-Since we may have more than one carbon copy recipients we need to test the existing of all 3 possibilities:
+Since we may have more than one carbon copy recipients, we need to test the existing of all 3 possibilities:
 *If you know a better way to do this, let me know in the comments* :)

 ```